Many people who consider adoption worry about the cost of the adoption process as well as the services children with special needs may need.

 Federal Tax Credit

-You may be eligible to take the Special Needs Adoption Tax credit of up to $14,300 (in 2020) for qualifying expenses paid to adopt an eligible child.
-The adoption credit is an amount subtracted from your tax liability.
+You may be eligible to take the Special Needs Adoption Tax credit for qualifying expenses paid to adopt an eligible child.

 Employer Benefits

-Many employers provide a range of benefits for families who adopt (including paid or unpaid leave when a child arrives in the home, reimbursement of some portion of adoption expenses, assistance with adoption information and referral services, etc.).
-Corporate human resource departments will provide employees with information if benefits are available.
+Many employers provide a range of benefits for families who adopt (including paid or unpaid leave, reimbursement of some portion of adoption expenses, assistance with adoption information and referral services, etc.).
+Contact your human resource department to see if benefits are available.